arghanath007/Data-Science/Data Analyst/data_analysis.md

 9) Building the dashboard
 10) Publish the dashboard to the web for others to see on the team or managers need to see it.
 Need a business email id to publish the dashboard.
 11) Publish the dashboard to be viewed on mobile as well.

+## Building a Report/Dashboard in PowerBi

+1) Import the data into Power BI.
+2) Analyze the data, check if the data has some problems, missing values, outliers, garbage values, etc.
+3) Clean the data, remove unnecessary values by **transforming the data**.
+4) Check the modelling of the data, if it is in a star schema or not.
+Make necessary links between the tables.
+5) Build a mock report, discuss with the team what all things are needed in the report.
+Make a rough sketch of it before trying to build the report.
+6) Build the report, add visuals, slicers, filters, etc.

 > To view the report via web, phone or from another computer, we need to publish the report.
 Search **Publish** in Power BI.
 We would need a **Business Email** for that.